 Important things to know about taking antibiotics

-- Only give the antibiotic to the child for whom it was prescribed.
-Never give it to anyone else, even if their condition appears to be the same, as this could do harm.
+- Only give the antibiotic to the child it was prescribed for.
+Never give it to anyone else, even if their condition appears to be the same, as it could do harm.

 If you think someone else may have taken the medicine by accident, contact your doctor for advice.